 Interestingly, the popular vloggers Rocky and Mayur have an entire episode dedicated to the Dham at the Lodge at Wah, in case you want to know more about the dishes:

-Like all good things, my time at the Lodge at Wah ended too soon.
+Like all good things, my time at the Lodge at Wah came to an end too soon.
 Although I spent just one night there, it was so memorable and soothing that I had to write about it, and I can’t wait to go back!